test-prof/test-prof/docs/recipes/active_record_shared_connection.md

 # Active Record Shared Connection

+> 💀  This functionality has been removed in v1.0.

 **NOTE:** a similar functionality has been added to Rails since version 5.1 (see [PR](https://github.com/rails/rails/pull/28083)).
 You shouldn't use `ActiveRecordSharedConnection` with modern Rails, it could lead to unexpected behaviour (e.g., mutexes deadlocks).

 Active Record creates a connection per thread by default.